Applicants Without a U.S. Degree & International Applicants

 Our international students bring different perspectives and new thinking to our programs—an essential component of a top-tier nursing education.

-Official Test of English as a Foreign Language (TOEFL) score report or International English Language Testing System (IELTS) print out sent to the University of Maryland School of Nursing by the testing agency.
-The School of Nursing school code is: 5944.
+Official Test of English as a Foreign Language (TOEFL) score report or International English Language Testing System (IELTS) print out should be sent to the University of Maryland School of Nursing by the testing agency.
+The School of Nursing school code for TOEFL is: B638.

 The TOEFL is required of all applicants who have not successfully completed a high school, associate, baccalaureate, or graduate degree at an accredited U.S. high school, college, or university.